 Inspecting Your Solid Wood Floor

+Upon receiving the flooring, it’s important to check a few pieces.
 As natural wood can vary significantly between batches, it’s essential to inspect the grading, finish, and quality to ensure the product meets your expectations.

 Acclimating the Wood

 Now it’s time for the solid wood to get to know their new space!
 Therefore, you should leave unopened packs flat for at least 7 days.
 Stack them with spacers between the packs for airflow.
 Avoid leaning the packs against a wall or stacking them more than three high.
-Normal living conditions must be maintained; the room should have a humidity level between 45-65%.
+Normal living conditions must be maintained; the room should have a humidity level between 45% and 65%.
 If the room is usually heated, keep the heating on as normal.

 Expansion Gaps and Spacing

 For solid wood flooring, it’s essential to leave an expansion gap around the perimeter of the room.
-Leave a 10-12mm expansion gap around the room’s perimeter, including walls, skirting boards, pipes, and doorframes.
+Leave a 10-12 mm expansion gap around the room’s perimeter, including walls, skirting boards, pipes, and doorframes.
 Limit the installation width to 5m and the length to 7m across the grain.
 In larger rooms, use expansion bars or spacers to manage wood expansion and maintain a professional finish.

 Essential Tools for Installing Solid Wood Flooring

-Here’s a list of essentials and suggestions to ensure the job runs smoothly:
+Here’s a list of essentials and suggestions to ensure the job runs smoothly.

 Essential Items for solid wood installations